surifirstpin/biplus_documentation/docs/Model.md

- Once project is saved you can derive your data in model section as shown in below image:
+ Once project is saved you can define your data in model section as shown in below image :

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/ca01fdfd9787082af897b153cb9bb2e74a97c099/images/model_new.png)